 No one has favorited this theater yet

 The Queen’s Hall was opened on 29th December 1910.
 Seating was provided for 700.
 It was equipped with a Western Electric sound system in January 1930 and was re-named New Queen’s Cinema with a screening of “Showboat”.
-It was closed on 27th May 1933 and was demolished.
+It was taken over by the J.F.
+Emery Circuit in 1931 and closed on 27th May 1933 to be demolished.

 The new Plaza Cinema was built on an adjoining site.
 It opened on 11th November 1933 with Clive Brook in “Cavalcade”.
 Seating was provided for 1,400 in stalls and circle levels.
 There was a cafe for the convenience of its patrons.

 In 1954, the Plaza Cinema became the first in Crewe to be fitted with CinemaScope, opening with Richard Burton in “The Robe”.
 The screen was 40 feet wide.
 On 12th December 1955 it was taken over by the Rank Organisation and was re-named Gaumont.
 The Gaumont was closed on 12th August 1961 with James Stewart in “Two Rode Together” and “A Question of Suspense”.